ohler55/ox/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.7.0
+### Release 1.7.1

- - Added support for BOM in the SAX parser.
+ - Pulled in sharpyfox's changes to make Ox with with Windows.

 ### Release 1.6.9